 |

-Mercury Vapour lamps operating at low pressure and with discharge tubes of soft glass are classified as the MC style.
+Mercury Vapour lamps operating at low pressure and with discharge tubes of soft glass are classified as the MC family.
 The vapour pressure is typically just a few hundredths of an atmosphere, these conditions leading to maximum efficacy for the generation of UV-C radiation at 253.7nm.
-They generally dissipate fewer than 10 watts per centimetre of discharge length.
+The positive column types generally dissipate fewer than 10 watts per centimetre of discharge length, but there also exist certain variants based on glow discharge or even arc discharge types, in which the mercury vapour pressure remains low due to the relatively large envelope dimensions.

 | | Glow Discharge |